 Flex: Not quite the buttery board tip to tail but if you are strong you can butter off the tail.
 The rocker in the nose makes it easier.
 The flex is medium/stiff to us and provides a pretty aggressive feel.

-Switch: Now the Burton Landlord has this same kind of tech that makes a tapered board ride better switch than you would think and I was impressed with the Landlords switch ability until I tried the Flight Attendant.
-This is better switch.
-It’s not going to blow your mind if you come from riding a twin but if you come from a tapered board with similar specs to the Flight Attendant it will.
+Switch: Now their is some side cut tech going on in the Burton Flight Attendant that makes a tapered board ride better switch than you would think and I was impressed with the Flight Attendants switch ability.
+It’s not going to blow your mind if you come from riding a twin but if you come from a tapered board with similar specs to the Flight Attendant it will be better than you thought.
 You can still feel that big ass nose dragging behind you riding switch but it’s doable for sure.

 Jibbing: No jibbing with this board.